LengBTan/Spooky-Specter-Shelter-Search/README.md

 - Leng Tan, 101233921
 - Kina Zhan, 101254727

-# Spooky Specter Shelter Search
+# Spooky Specter Shelter Search Simulator
 This program demonstrates the use of data structures, dynamic memory allocation, and multiple threads to run a scenario simulation of a game.
 The program outputs the logs and the result of the simulation in the terminal
 ## List of files:
 - defs.h